ivmai/bdwgc/docs/macros.md

 the OS.
 Works for Linux, FreeBSD, Cygwin, Solaris and Irix, at least.

 `USE_MUNMAP` - Causes memory to be returned to the OS under the right circumstances.
-Works under some Unix, Linux and Windows versions.
+Unsupported on some platforms.
 Requires `USE_MMAP` macro defined (except for Windows).

 `USE_WINALLOC` (Cygwin only) - Causes Win32 `VirtualAlloc()` to be used (instead of `sbrk()` and `mmap()`) to get new memory.
 Useful if memory